Grant Assistance

 UL1 Service - Primary CTSA Grant | July 24, 2019 | June 30, 2024 | UL1TR003167 |

 - Learn the NIH grant format.
-NIH is the world's largest awarder of biomedical research grants, so most of our investigators apply for NIH grants, although we provide assistance for all kinds of grants.
-Many other grant agencies also use the NIH format.
+NIH is the world's largest awarder of biomedical research grants, and their format is commonly used by other grant agencies as well.

 - Familiarize yourself with the Office of Extramural Research (OER), the arm of NIH that awards grants.
-Its web site (https://grants.nih.gov/grants/oer.htm) provides information and advice on applying for NIH grants and writing grant applications.
-It also provides a list of grant opportunities.
+Visit https://grants.nih.gov/grants/oer.htm for information on applying for grants, writing grant applications, and additional grant opportunities.

-- Check out the NIH’s 27 institutes and centers (described here https://www.nih.gov/institutes-nih ).
-Each has its own web site, which lists the institute/center’s funding opportunity announcements and has tips on grants that may be relevant to you even if your work is not relevant to that institute/center.
+- Check out the NIH’s 27 institutes and centers at: https://www.nih.gov/institutes-nih.
+They list funding opportunities and tips that may be relevant to you even if your work is not related to that institute or center.

-- Read sample grant applications.
-To write a successful grant application, it helps to have a good model to follow.
-One source is the applications on the NIH NIAID web site, at https://www.niaid.nih.gov/grants-contracts/sample-applications .
+- Read sample grant applications, as it helps to have a good model to follow.
+Visit: https://www.niaid.nih.gov/grants-contracts/sample-applications.

-- Ask your colleagues for their grant applications.
-For grant applications in your field, ask your collaborators if you can read their funded grant applications.
-If you’re applying for an unusual grant, such as an NIH K99/R00, successful applicants at your institution will usually share their applications.
+- Ask colleagues for their grant applications.
+For applications in your field, ask collaborators if you can read their funded grant applications.
+If applying for an unusual grant, such as an NIH K99/R00, successful applicants at your institution will usually share their applications.

-- For CCTS Letters of Support stating the use of CCTS services for your proposed research, contact Tricia Hill-Thomas.
+- For CCTS Letters of Support stating the use of CCTS services for your proposed research, contact the CCTS at [email protected].